Mexico Field Trips, February and March 1980

 cold in Oaxaca in the evening.

-& I had drinks at the Presidente & a light meal at the
+Janey and I had drinks at the Presidente and a light meal at the

 “Health” restaurant across the street from Isabel Hotel.